 Next, add in some sliced cucumber for added crunch.
 Cucumber is also a good source of hydration in your salad.
 You can add more or less according to your liking and for added texture.

-Cucumber is known to be a good source of Potassium, Fiber, Vitamin C, Vitamin K, Magnesium, Potassium, Manganese and Vitamin A.
+Cucumber is known to be a good source of Potassium, Fiber, Vitamin C, Vitamin K, Magnesium, Potassium, Manganese, and Vitamin A.

 Drizzle around 3 tablespoons of Hemp Hearts on your salad.
-Hemp Hearts are another excellent source of iron and fiber for your body and every 3 tablespoons is the equivalent of 10 grams of protein.
+Hemp Hearts are another excellent source of iron and fiber for your body and every 3 tablespoons are the equivalent of 10 grams of protein.

 Hemp Seeds are often referred to as Hemp Hearts.
 They are a good source of Calories, Protein, Fat, Carbohydrates, Calcium, Iron, Magnesium, and Phosphorus.